Turner Doomsday Video

-"Turner Doomsday Video" is the internal title of a video intended to be broadcast by CNN at the end of the world.
-The video, created at the direction of CNN founder Ted Turner before the network's 1980 launch, is a performance of the Christian hymn "Nearer My God To Thee" performed by multiple members of the U.S. Army, Navy, Air Force, and Marine bands.
+The Turner Doomsday Video is the internal title of an apocalyptic video intended to be broadcast by CNN at the end of the world.
+The video, created at the direction of CNN founder Ted Turner before the network's 1980 launch, is a performance of the Christian hymn "Nearer, My God, To Thee" performed by multiple members of the U.S. Army, Navy, Air Force, and Marine bands.

 History

 The recording was made right after "The Star-Spangled Banner" was recorded for CNN's sign-on (which also appeared in TNT's sign-on from 1988).
 After they recorded it, Turner asked if they would record a song just in case the world came to an end.

 At CNN's launch, Ted Turner declared, "Barring satellite problems, we won't be signing off until the world ends":

 The video is in standard definition and the 4:3 aspect ratio in use at the time of its production.